 Acclimatization: While the Rongai route is generally easier, it’s still important to follow the recommended itinerary for proper acclimatization.

-Length: Most Rongai climbs are 6 or 7 days, with the 7-day option offering better acclimatization.
+Length: Most Rongai route climbs are 6 or 7 days, with the 7-day option offering better acclimatization.

 Camping: The Rongai route involves camping so be prepared for this.